Find the perfect storage for your loved ones with our holiday gift guide! Shop now

 Unlike HDDs, an SSD doesn't have moving parts, it’s composed of NAND flash memory providing faster performance, noiseless operation and reliability.
 There are different types of flash memory meaning the performance of an SSD will be based on the type of flash being used.
 Also, the performance can change over time as it will depend on read/write history and the type of stimulus applied to the drive (IO requests).
 Usually, the newer the drive the better its performance.
 See below the main differences between types of flash memory:

-NAND flash types
+NAND flash type

 Pros